 Dr. Darren T Burtenshaw is a Registered Psychological Assistant (PSB94027499) finishing his clinical hours towards his doctorate under the direct supervision of Dr. Marissa Long.

 Education and Training

-When not in school Darren has been part of Equality California since 2009 working as a volunteer: fundraising, event planning, and developing programs and gatherings to promote equality including helping to develop and organize the Annual Awards Banquet, Harvey Milk Breakfast, and the Gay Pride Parades.
-Likewise, Darren was part of the Insight Program with Desert Sands Unified School District providing substance abuse psychoeducation workshops, programming, and mentorship to diverse groups of high school students.
+When not in school Dr. Burtenshaw has been part of Equality California since 2009 working as a volunteer: fundraising, event planning, and developing programs and gatherings to promote equality including helping to develop and organize the Annual Awards Banquet, Harvey Milk Breakfast, and the Gay Pride Parades.
+Likewise, Dr. Burtenshaw was part of the Insight Program with Desert Sands Unified School District providing substance abuse psychoeducation workshops, programming, and mentorship to diverse groups of high school students.
 He has a great deal of passions and interests of which being a fantastic clinician is just one.